zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 );
 ```

-Lets' assume you have a datapoint in your visual created in [`'visualTransform'`](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/master/src/barChart.ts#L60) method.
+Let's assume you have a data point in your visual created in [`'visualTransform'`](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/master/src/barChart.ts#L60) method.

 And `datapoints` looks like: